zillionare/python-project-wizard/docs/faq.md

     you'll find almost all features are available in mkdocs, in a neat and productive way.
 Poetry and Markdown, are the two key factors driven me develop this template.

+???+ Question
-???+ How to trigger a release build?
+    # How to trigger a release build?

     Once you've tagged either of (main, master) branch with `v`(for example, v1.0), then github actions will trigger a release build and finally publish documentation to https://{your_github_account}.github.io/{your_repo_slug} and push a wheels to pypi.

     You can also manually trigger this one: